-Valerie B. Duffy, PhD, RD
+Valerie B. Duffy, PhD, RDN

 Professor, Allied Health Sciences (Principal Investigator)

-Valerie B. Duffy (PhD, RD) and her team have two complimentary research interests.
+Valerie B. Duffy (PhD, RDN) and her team have two complimentary research interests.
 First, we attempt to understand variation in chemosensory perception in humans and how this variation influences food flavor, food preference and food intake.
 Our ultimate goal is to understand how chemosensory variation influences our ability to follow a healthy diet for the prevention of chronic disease and obesity.
 Second, we collaborate with community agencies across the state to promote healthy diets and healthy weights of children and their, particularly those of economic disadvantage.
 Through involvement of undergraduate and graduate student research, we are investigating the effectiveness of community-based interventions to improve vegetable intake and level of physical activity of children.
 Dr. Duffy and her students have numerous publications and presentations at national and international meetings.
 She has received several awards for excellence in teaching, research and service.
 Students who have trained with Dr. Duffy are advancing nutrition and health through research, practice or public health leadership.

-Tina Fox Dugdale, MS, RDN, RN, CD-N
+Tina Fox Dugdale, MS, RDN, CD-N, RN

 Tina is an Extension Educator in the Department of Allied Health Sciences.
 Implementing curricula she developed, Tina supervises dietetics undergraduates, interns, and Masters students through community nutrition practicum courses that include hands-on experiences and the opportunity to deliver tailored nutrition education to the income challenged and food insecure.
 Tina has been funded by USDA SNAP Education for 18 years.
 She has served as the President of the CT Academy of Nutrition and Dietetics, and as its Delegate.
 Tina is married with three children, and in her spare time enjoys exercise, cooking and gardening.